-Applied Electricity with Practical Project (S)
+Applied Electricity with Practical Project (F) This course focuses on giving students theoretical

-This course focuses on giving students theoretical and practical exposure to the principles and practice of residential wiring.
+Inis course focuses on giving students theoretical and practical exposure to the principles and practice of residential wiring.
 In this course, students must demonstrate competence in circuit diagrams for residential wiring comprehensive project related to the course content must also be completed.
 (Prerequisite: EET 100 and EET 104)